 I = incomplete

 P = pass under the A-pass-F grading option

 CR = credit for courses passed in which no letter grade is given

 Most course work is conducted in lecture format.
 All lectures are delivered in English.
 Students must take careful notes and can expect to be examined over lecture material as well as textbook and assigned reference books.
 Class attendance is strongly recommended, and some professors require regular attendance.
 The student must be prepared from day to day to enter into classroom discussion or to complete unannounced tests.

 Most examinations are written.
 The frequency of examinations varies from class to class and from professor to professor.
 Objective tests require the student to determine whether a number of given statements are true or false or to select the correct answers from among several choices.
 Essay tests demand more comprehensive answers.
 Final examinations, given at the end of each semester in each course, may include a combination of both types.

 K-State does not offer financial assistance for international students.
 Scholarships for international students are extremely limited.
-Budget for your expenses by viewing tuition and costs and English Language Program fees.

 K-State requires that all international students be covered by health insurance.
 If insurance is not supplied by a sponsor or agency, you can purchase it upon arrival.
 Health insurance should be maintained during your entire stay at K-State.